-FIGURE 4.23: Cloud Trends over the Great Lakes from 1981 - 2020.
-Overall cloudiness is decreasing at the rate of about 1% per decade.
+increasing at the expense of ice per decade.
 However, liquid cloud cover is increasing in some areas (e.g. Lake Superior) at the expense of ice clouds.
 As a final example, CIMSS scientists recently partnered with the Georgia Department of Natural Resources to model the impacts of flooding and hurricane winds along the 11 coastal counties.
 Figure 4.24 examines the potential impacts of anticipated flood changes in the late 21st century when climate change and sea level rise are included in the hazard development.
 For the coastline, we found the dollar losses could increase from three times higher to as much as eight times higher than today's expected dollar losses from a hurricane.
 Stream and riverine flooding could see losses in some communities that are double the losses we see today.